-This interpretation could explain why courts add an unforeseeability requirement when applying a force majeure clause to an event not specifically listed in the clause.
-172 If the event was sufficiently likely, it will be deemed foreseeable, and thus a party assumed the risk.
-Reconsider the facts in URI Cogeneration Partners, LP v.
-Board of Governors for Higher Education.
-173 The court ruled that denial of a zoning variance did not fall within the catch-all clause of a force majeure provisions.
-174 The court distinguished the zoning decision from the "Biblical plagues" described in the force majeure clause by noting the zoning decision was foreseeable whereas other events (e.g., typhoons) are not.
-175 The court's description is not strictly accurate: the events listed in the force majeure clause were foreseeable enough for the drafter to consider them and insert them in the contract.
+175 URI Cogeneration Partners, 915 F. Supp. at 1276.

+"Biblical plagues" described in the force majeure clause by noting the zoning decision was foreseeable whereas other events (e.g., typhoons) are not.
+176 The court's description is not strictly accurate: the events listed in the force majeure clause were foreseeable enough for the drafter to consider them and insert them in the contract.
 In this sense, all listed possibilities in force majeure clauses are technically foreseeable, and in fact are foreseen.
-Then what separates "typhoons, citizens run amok, Hannibal and his elephants at the gates," blockades and tornados 176 from zoning board decisions and mechanical breakdowns?
-177
+Then what separates "typhoons, citizens run amok, Hannibal and his elephants at the gates," blockades and tornados 177 from zoning board decisions and mechanical breakdowns 178?